sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/compsci/rulebook.md

 for each academic discipline are recognized.

-The Area Educational Board can approve the equivalence among academic disciplines to recognize credits on the basis of courses’ syllabi and according to the Master's Degree academic system.
+The Area Educational Board can approve the equivalence among academic disciplines to recognize credits on the basis of courses' syllabi and according to the Master's Degree academic system.

 Those credits earned through courses, which are equivalent to courses offered by the Master's Degree, albeit differently named, can be recognized as relating to those courses named according to the Master's Degree (in which students would like to enrol).
 In this case, the Area Educational Board approves credits as follows:
 - if the number of earned credits corresponds to those of the equivalent course, they are automatically recognized;
-- if the number of earned credits is different, the Area Educational Board will assess students’ curricula and recognize credits on the basis of additional interviews;
+- if the number of earned credits is different, the Area Educational Board will assess students' curricula and recognize credits on the basis of additional interviews;

-The Area Educational Board can approve specific correspondences between groups of courses of the Specialistica (Master’s degree in the former Academic system) in Computer Science, as provided by the former Sapienza decree D.M.
-509 and groups of courses of the Master’s Degree in Computer Science, as provided by the former Sapienza decree D.M.
-270, to simplify students’ transition to the new academic system.
+The Area Educational Board can approve specific correspondences between groups of courses of the Specialistica (Master's degree in the former Academic system) in Computer Science, as provided by the former Sapienza decree D.M.
+509 and groups of courses of the Master's Degree in Computer Science, as provided by the former Sapienza decree D.M.
+270, to simplify students' transition to the new academic system.
 The list of correspondences is available at the Educational Affairs Office and on the degree program website.

-The Area Educational Board can recognize as credits certified knowledge and professional skills according to current regulations, as well as other knowledge and skills acquired in post-secondary educational activities planned and organized with the University’s contribution.
+The Area Educational Board can recognize as credits certified knowledge and professional skills according to current regulations, as well as other knowledge and skills acquired in post-secondary educational activities planned and organized with the University's contribution.
 Such credits will correspond to 6 credits related to complementary activities.

 Activities formerly recognized as credit provided within the degree program cannot be recognized again for the Master's Degree.